-This post has been condensed down into the below infographic.
-With this infographic you can easily visualize the results of this comparison to see which one comes out on top in different scenarios.
+This post has been condensed into the below infographic.
+With this infographic, you can easily visualize the results of this comparison to see which one comes out on top in different scenarios.
 If you want to read the comparison in text format, click here.

-Redis is primarily a key value store.
-While keys are binary strings, the advantage with Redis is that the value is not limited to only binary strings.
-They can be a variety of data structures which enable storing of complex objects and provide a rich set of operations over them.
+Redis is primarily a key-value store.
+While keys are binary strings, the advantage of Redis is that the value is not limited to only binary strings.
+They can be a variety of data structures that enable the storing of complex objects and provide a rich set of operations over them.
 Redis also provides for extensibility via Redis modules.
 Redis modules are extensions that provide for additional data structures and features not available within the core feature set.
-Here’s an sample of few features that are now available as modules:
+Here’s a sample of a few features that are now available as modules:

 - Document Store